 Not Included:

-The Inca Trail Private Tour to Machu Picchu is designed to let you hike at your own pace, with a private team of porters, chefs, and tour guides to support you.
+This Private Trek to Machu Picchu is designed to let you hike at your own pace, with a private team of porters, chefs, and tour guides to support you.
 This means you can take your time to enjoy the stunning views and take plenty of rest breaks without worrying about keeping up with a group.
 You'll have plenty of time to explore the ruins along the way and learn about the Inca culture from your expert guides.
 And, of course, you'll be able to savor some delicious meals prepared by our private chef.

-If you would like a Group Tour, We can offer you the Classic Inca Trail Group Tour.
+If you’d like a Group Tour, you can also check out our Classic Inca Trail Group Tour.

-Full Itinerary of the 4-Day Private Machu Picchu Trek
+Full Itinerary of the 4-Day Private Inca Trail

 Day 1: Cusco – Km 82 – Llactapata – Ayapata

-The first part of the Inca Trail Private Trek is a 4-hour hike along meandering streams, local villages, ancient Inca sites, and stunning views of the Andes mountains until we arrive at Hatunchaca village to have a well-earned lunch.
-Our trekking chef will prepare tasty meals using local products and offer a buffet style with different options.
+The first part of the Inca Trail is a 4-hour hike along winding streams, local villages, ancient Inca sites, and stunning views of the Andes mountains until Hatunchaca, our lunch spot of the day.
+Our trekking chef will treat you to a delicious buffet-style meal made with fresh local ingredients and a variety of options to choose from.

 • Hiking Distance: 14 km / 8.7 mi